 If you exceed 1,500 points, you will be entered into a draw to win one of six down jackets worth 1,500 Euros each.
 Participation in the last two categories requires sending an e-mail and other information, which of course is very valuable data for the brand’s CRM.

 Given the success of the first game, the British fashion house has decided to repeat the experience with the inauguration of a new player to celebrate the Chinese New Year, which marks the year of the metal rat.
 Called “Ratberry“, this version is an iteration of B-Bounce where the little squirrel gives way to a rat wearing a cap and a logo T-shirt.
-The goal of the game is to make the animal evolve within an interface inspired by traditional Chinese items in order to collect a maximum of gold coins and lanterns.
+The goal of the game is to make the animal evolve within an interface inspired by traditional Chinese items to collect a maximum of gold coins and lanterns.

-Whilst, Louis Vuitton decided to target a more specific category of customers with their game.
+Louis Vuitton decided to target a more specific category of customers with their game.
 In particular, eSports players, by creating a partnership with the game “League of Legends”.
 As part of this year’s world championship, the luxury brand has developed an exclusive trunk that will carry the trophy.
-This online game has become a global phenomenon that has helped the brand gain incredible exposure, especially in China, where the younger generation are fans of this multiplayer game.
+This online game has become a global phenomenon that has helped the brand gain incredible exposure, especially in China, where the younger generation is fans of this multiplayer game.